18-649 Project 4

 requirements you have written.
 Since only the

-time-triggered requirements will be used as you go forward, it
+time-triggered requirements will be used as you go forward, you must

-(i.e. in the traceability, you can let the TT requirements
+(i.e. in the traceability, the new TT requirements

 replace the ET ones).